Marple Bridge: Transport

-Conservation Area
+Conservation area

-Marple Bridge village centre has been designated a Conservation Area.
-The Conservation Area was originally established in 1974 and was extended in 2006 to incorporate Brabyns Park.
+Marple Bridge village centre has been designated as a conservation area; it was established originally in 1974 and was extended in 2006 to incorporate Brabyns Park.

-Stockport Metropolitan Borough Council has produced a Conservation Area Character Appraisal document, outlining the reasons that the Conservation Area has been designated as such.
-In justifying the reasons for designation, this document states of the town:
+Stockport Metropolitan Borough Council has produced a Conservation Area Character Appraisal document, outlining the reasons that the conservation area has been designated as such; in justifying this, the document states of the town:

-“Marple Bridge is a predominantly stone-built village situated on the banks of the River Goyt, just to the north east of Marple...
+“Marple Bridge is a predominantly stone-built village situated on the banks of the River Goyt, just to the north-east of Marple...
 Historically the location had significance as a bridging point on the route between Stockport and Derbyshire and where water power was available initially for a forge and corn mill.
 Marple Bridge developed from the 18th century as a small urban centre.
 Of special importance is the landscape setting of Marple Bridge formed by the steep-sided valley of the [River] Goyt...”

-The bridge itself was built in the 19th century but widened in the 19230s.
-It is a Grade II listed building.
+The bridge itself was built in the 19th century and was widened in the 1930s; it is a Grade II listed building.